paymill/paymill-documentation/guides/paypal/payments.html.md

 </div>

 <div class="important">
-Recurring payments use a special PayPal feature called “reference transactions”.
+Recurring payments use a special PayPal feature called "reference transactions".
 Please contact PayPal and request that feature to be enabled for you.
 </div>

 ## Reusing a PayPal payment object